tonethar/IGME-330-Master/notes/HW-bulma-1.md

 ## Overview
 - You are going to build a fully responsive Bulma site that you can use as a starter for Project 1:
   - scroll to the end of this page to see what it will look like
+  - of course, you will "add some flare" to the fonts and colors!

 <br>